leanprover/lean4/library/library.md

 * inductively defined types
 * quotient types

-The `standard` library does not rely on any axioms beyond this framework, and is hence constructive.
-It includes theories of the natural numbers, integers, lists, and so on.
+Most of the `standard` library does not rely on any axioms beyond this framework, and is hence fully constructive.

-The `classical` library also imports a choice function axiom, which implies the law of the excluded middle and propositional extensionality.
-See [logic.choice](logic/choice.lean) for details.
+The following additional axioms are defined in `init`:

+* quotients and propositional extensionality (in `quot`)
+* Hilbert choice (in `classical`)

+Function extensionality is derived from the quotient construction, and excluded middle is derived from Hilbert choice.
+For Hilbert choice and excluded middle, use `open classical`.
+The additional axioms are used sparingly.
+For example:

+* The constructions of finite sets and the rationals use quotients.
+* The set library uses propext and funext, as well as excluded middle to prove some classical identities.
+* Hilbert choice is used to define the multiplicative inverse on the reals, and also to define function inverses classically.

+You can use `print axioms foo` to see which axioms `foo` depends on.
+Many of the theories in the `theories` folder are unreservedly classical.

 See also the [hott library](../hott/hott.md), a library for homotopy type theory based on a predicative foundation.